 You can present an idea about the meaning of a

-word, but if the person disagrees with you, leave it at that.
+word, but if the person disagrees, leave it at that.
 God wants us all

 on the same page, and the Holy Spirit is able to do that, so if there is a

-the one to follow God, so if anyone argues with him, he can know for certain
+argued with him, he would know for certain

-that the person is resisting the Holy Spirit, but Timothy had to pay the price to have this level of confidence in the truth.
-It is a
+that the person was resisting the Holy Spirit, but Timothy had to pay a price to have this level of confidence in the truth.

-guarantee that argumentative people do not suffer the will of God in their
+Argumentative people obviously do not suffer the will of God in their

 lives.
-This is what you look for; do people suffer for the truth, or
+This is what we look for: do people suffer for the truth, or

 do they just like to argue about it?
 Do not bother with argumentative people, do not